 The Board has also delegated specific responsibilities to the Board Committees to deal with particular matters.
-A summary of the Board Committees and their membership during 2016 are set out below.
+A summary of the Board Committees and their membership during 2017 are set out below.
 The roles and responsibilities of the Board Committees are discussed in more detail throughout this statement.

-Nomination and Remuneration Committee Audit and Risk Management Committee Sustainability Committee Gene Tilbrook (Chair) Michelle Somerville (Chair) Eileen Doyle (Chair) Rob Ferguson Anne McDonald (retired in May 2016) Brendan Crotty Eileen Doyle Brendan Crotty Swe Guan Lim Swe Guan Lim
+Nomination and Remuneration Committee Audit Committee Sustainability and Risk Committee

+Gene Tilbrook (Chair) Michelle Somerville (Chair) Eileen Doyle (Chair)

+Rob Ferguson Brendan Crotty Brendan Crotty

+Eileen Doyle Eileen Doyle Swe Guan Lim

+Swe Guan Lim Michelle Somerville